Stella Greenall: Later life

 In 1975, Greenall was persuaded to leave NUS to work as an advisor to the then Labour Education Secretary, Fred Mulley.
 She also advised his successor, Shirley Williams, until the Conservative victory in the 1979 elections.
 She was a staunch member of the Fabian Society.

 In 1998 she cancelled her standing order to the Labour Party as a result of their introduction of tuition fees.

 Numismatic Interests

 After his death in 1991, Greenall progressed her husband Philip's work on dividing 17th century tokens between London and Middlesex to publication in the British Numismatic Journal #61 from 1991.
 She also publicised with it a map in the London Topographical Society Newsletter of November 1993.

 Greenall presented their collection of 870 Venetian coins and 23 medals to the British Museum, a gift which was celebrated with the exhibition 'Venice Preserv'd' which ran from 9 November 1993 to 13 February 1994.

-As recently as February 2008 Stella attended the launch of the publication of Norweb Tokens Part VII in Harrow, London.
+In February 2008, Greenall attended the launch of the publication of Norweb Tokens Part VII in Harrow, London.
 Previously she had published three valuable analyses of 17th century tokens by place and by date.

 Greenall died of cancer on 18 June 2008.